Ray Martínez: Executive career

 At T.K., Martínez was influential in introducing the concept of the 12-inch record for promotional purposes.
-He founded and served as operating president of Paris International, a top independent label.
+He founded and served as operating president of Paris International, an independent label.
 Martínez taught seminars at the University of Miami in music business and production, and established many new promotion and distribution concepts that later became industry standards.

-After retirement in the early 1990s, Martínez continued serving the music industry as a consultant for several music companies and entertainment attorneys.
+After retirement in the early 1990s, Martínez continued working as a consultant for several music companies and entertainment attorneys.
 He also ran a family-owned real estate acquisition/investment company.

 Paris Music Group

 In 2006, Martínez decided to come out of retirement, and opened Paris Music Group.